-Ethnic hatred roars through the Balkans leaving maimed and emotionally scarred children in its wake.
+Ethnic hatred roars through the Balkans leaving maimed and emotionally scarred children

 In a refugee camp near Split, Croatia, Bernes, 6, stares into the lens as his grandmother sobs.
 He says that he will take care of his brother Eldin, 3, right, but wants to go home to find his father.
 His father is feared dead.

 Amela Basic, 1, is held by her grandmother in a Bosnian refugee camp outside of Posusje.
 Her mother is missing.
 Her father is in a Serb concentration camp.
-Amela is suffering from severe diahrea and is in danger of becoming dangerously dehydrated.
+Amela is suffering from severe diarrhea and is in danger of becoming dangerously dehydrated.

 In a refugee camp near Mostar, Bosnia, a young girl is held by her mother.
 Her father was taken away by Serbian soldiers.
 They hope he is in a concentration camp.